 Our Rating: Always on Thursday

-Tagged: Always on Thursdays, bakery, bistro, Café, Charcuterie, Cheese, Coffee, Cold Cuts, Counter, Countryside, Croissants, daily plates, Daily soup, Desserts, Dijon Mustard, Dry Sausage, Duck Rillette, Dyan Solomon, Éric Girard, Foie Gras Terrine, France, French Onion Soup, French Pickles, Homemade ricotta, Jean-Piere Marionnet, Juliette et Chocolat, Ludovic Marionnet, Lunch, Mac n' Cheese, Marché de la Villette, Montreal, Noel Eternel, Old Montreal, Olive + Gourmando, Olive et Gourmando, Paninis, Pastries, Pâté, Quiche Lorraine, Rustic, sandwich, St-Paul, wine
+Tagged: Always on Thursdays, bakery, bistro, Café, Charcuterie, Cheese, Coffee, Cold Cuts, Counter, Countryside, Croissants, daily plates, Daily soup, Desserts, Dijon Mustard, Dry Sausage, Duck Rillette, Dyan Solomon, Éric Girard, Foie Gras Terrine, France, French Onion Soup, French Pickles, Homemade ricotta, Jean-Piere Marionnet, Juliette et Chocolat, Ludovic Marionnet, Lunch, Mac n' Cheese, Marché de la Villette, Marché de la Villette Montreal, Montreal, Montreal Lunch, Noel Eternel, Old Montreal, Olive + Gourmando, Olive et Gourmando, Olive et Gourmando Montreal, Paninis, Pastries, Pâté, Quiche Lorraine, Rustic, sandwich, St-Paul, wine